LibreQoE/LibreQoS/docs/v1.5/TechnicalDocs/integrations.md

 On the first successful run, it will create a ShapedDevices.csv file.
 You can manually create your network.json file to more accurately reflect bandwidth limits.
 ShapedDevices.csv will be overwritten every time the Splynx integration is run.
 You have the option to run integrationSplynx.py automatically on boot and every 5 minutes, which is recommended.
-This can be enabled by setting ```automaticImportSplynx = True``` in `/etc/lqos.conf`.
+This can be enabled by setting ```enable_spylnx = true``` in `/etc/lqos.conf`.

 ## UISP Integration